There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 If you were hoping for more of a sit down dining experience in the Norway Pavilion at Epcot, don’t worry, they’ve still got you covered!

-Norway Pavilion Akershus Royal Banquet Hall Entrance
+Epcot Food and Wine Festival at Disney Norway Pavilion Akershus Royal Banquet Hall Restaurant

 The Akershus Royal Banquet Hall, named after the actual castle in Norway’s capital, is full of elegance and excitement.
-Guests are greeted by a Disney princess and can pose for a photo prior to being seated.

 This buffet character dining experience is unique in more ways than one, with probably the most interesting being the menu.